How is Zeffy free?

 Step 5.
 Maintain Ongoing Compliance

-To maintain your 501(c)(5) tax-exempt status, you must follow IRS rules and file Form 990 annually.
+To maintain your 501(c)(5) tax exempt status, you must follow IRS rules and file Form 990 annually.

-Form 990 reports your organization's financial information and activities, demonstrating your compliance with tax-exempt requirements.
-Review the different versions of Form 990 to determine which one applies to your organization based on its gross receipts and total assets.
+Form 990 reports your organization's financial information and activities, demonstrating compliance with tax-exempt requirements.
+Review the different versions of Form 990 to determine which applies to your organization based on its gross receipts and total assets.

-Timely filing of the appropriate Form 990 is essential to maintain your tax-exempt status and avoid penalties.
+Timely filing of the appropriate Form 990 is essential to maintain your tax exempt status and avoid penalties.

 Case Study: The Orange County Labor Federation